Mordechai Hager: Views

 He had a world view similar to that of his grandfather, Yisroel Hager (Ahavat Yisrael).
 During Seudah shlishit, he used to protest against loopholes in religion.
 For example, he ordered his followers not to carry on Shabbos in Boro Park and Williamsburg, although the local Eiruv was approved by some of the city's rabbis.
-He objected to eating ice cream at the end of the meal, due to halakhic doubts regarding the laws of the brokhoys before enjoyment and also for the purpose of celibacy of the pleasures of this world which he believed to be worthy of the "servant of God".
+He objected to eating ice cream at the end of the meal, due to halakhic doubts regarding the laws of the brachos before enjoyment and also for the purpose of celibacy of the pleasures of this world which he believed to be worthy of the "servant of God".
 He objected to being photographed, (Note: This is described in the book "Yaaros Devash" by Rabbi Yehonatan Eibeshitz (19b)) and even appealed to the editorial offices of the ultra-orthodox newspapers not to publish his pictures.
 In addition to keeping a kosher diet, he was a pescatarian and ovo-lacto-vegetarian for undisclosed reasons.
 Furthermore, he did not encourage his followers to emulate his pescatarian and ovo-lacto-vegetarian lifestyle.